Dear readers of ADxS.org, please forgive the disruption.

 Amisulpride is a dopamine receptor antagonist.1

-Low dose (e.g., 100 mg): primarily blockade of presynaptic (transmitter nerve) D2 and D3 reuptake receptors.
-This leaves more dopamine in the synaptic cleft for uptake at the postsynapse (receiving nerve), which may alleviate ADHD symptoms.
+Low doses (e.g. 100 mg): primarily blockade of the presynaptic (transmitter nerve) D2 and D3 reuptake receptors.
+This leaves more dopamine in the synaptic cleft for uptake at the postsynapse (receptor nerve), which can alleviate ADHD symptoms.

-High dose: Blockade of postsynaptic D2/D3 receptors in the limbic system.
+High dosage: Blockade of the postsynaptic D2/D3 receptors in the limbic system.

-Higher doses (400 mg) of amisulpride can significantly improve excessive affinity for drug-associated stimuli (cue reactivity) and inability to tolerate delayed rewards (reward delay aversion).
-While cue reactivity was improved as well as by a nonspecific opioid receptor antagonist (naltrexone, 50 mg), the improvement in reward delay aversion by amisulpride was significantly better.2
+At higher doses (400 mg), amisulpride can significantly improve the excessive affinity to drug-associated stimuli (cue reactivity) and the inability to tolerate delayed rewards (reward delay aversion).
+While cue reactivity was improved as well as by a non-specific opioid receptor antagonist (naltrexone, 50 mg), the improvement in reward delay aversion was significantly better with amisulpride.2

-Amisulpride is mainly used in schizophrenia.
-Schizophrenia is characterized by dopamine deficiency with regard to negative symptoms and by dopamine excess in the relevant brain areas with regard to positive symptoms.
+Amisulpride is primarily used for schizophrenia.
+Schizophrenia is characterized by a lack of dopamine with regard to the negative symptoms and an excess of dopamine in the relevant areas of the brain with regard to the positive symptoms.

 Some of the negative symptoms of schizophrenia can also be found in a similar form in the spectrum of ADHD symptoms.